MerGr/HadoopxKerberos/README.md

 After installation please finish configuration of your NGINX subfolders/subdomains and link Authentik with Kerberos as shown in Authentik Docs

-# How it works & User Guide
+# System Architecture and User Guide

 This script sets up a 5 node system that features :
 - 1 Dedicated Namenode